Rail transport in Taiwan

 Rail transport in Taiwan consists of 2025 km (as of 2015) of railway networks.
 Though no longer as dominant as it once was, rail transport is an extremely important form of transportation in Taiwan due to high population density, especially along the densely populated western corridor.
 In 2016, over 1.09 billion passengers traveled by rail in Taiwan, averaging 2.99 million passengers per day.

 The railways of Taiwan include conventional rail, rapid transit systems, and high-speed rail, as well as specialized railways for tourists and industry.
 Taiwan Railways Administration is an associate member and Taiwan High Speed Rail is an active member of the International Union of Railways (UIC), even though Taiwan does not have state membership.

 Rail transport was introduced to Taiwan in 1891 during its late Qing era.
 Push car railways were brought to Taiwan during Japanese rule and were in general service from 1895 to the late 1940s.

 All railway services are located in the main island of Taiwan.
 Outer islands including Penghu, Kinmen, and Matsu Islands do not have railways.

 Intercity railways

 There are two railway systems that provide intercity transportation service in Taiwan:

-The Taiwan Railways is administered by the governmental agency Taiwan Railways Administration.
-TRA operates both passenger service and the only freight service in the country.
+The Taiwan Railways, formerly administered by the governmental agency Taiwan Railways Administration (TRA), has been operated by Taiwan Railway since 1 January 2024.
+TR operates both passenger service and the only freight service in the country.
 The main lines form a loop around the island that connects most of the country's major cities, with small branch lines at various points to the interior.
-TRA operates both intercity trains throughout Taiwan, and commuter services into the major cities.
+TR operates both intercity trains throughout Taiwan, and commuter services into the major cities.
 The Taiwan High Speed Rail is operated by a franchised private company called Taiwan High Speed Rail Corporation, it contains passenger services between Nangang, Taipei and Zuoying, Kaohsiung with a route that runs through Western Taiwan.